 Getting started with the four types of reading

-You should be well-placed to give skimming and scanning a go quite early on.
+You should be well-placed to give scanning a go quite early on.

-The problem with extensive or intensive reading as an elementary or intermediate learner is that your vocabulary is limited.
+The problem with extensive reading as an elementary or intermediate learner is that your vocabulary is limited.
 Your knowledge of structures is incomplete.
 You risk drowning in a sea of words.

 There’s no point launching into an “extensive” read of War and Peace two weeks into your Russian studies if you understand only a fraction of the vocabulary.

 If you’re ignorant of half the grammatical structures you can’t do an intensive analysis of a page or two either, even with a dictionary.